jensensen/NLU_FF_AC_QD/README.md

 ==> _RTFM_: https://forum.phpwcms.org/viewtopic.php?f=8&t=17891 and read also:
 ==> https://github.com/slackero/phpwcms/issues/13

-## New in v1.9.7 ##
+## New in v1.9.8 ##
-New parameter has been added.
-Optimized for new phpwcms versions, that were released on April 2021.
+Optimized for new phpwcms versions, that were released on Febuary 2022.
 Works well with almost all modern versions of phpwcms and PHP 7.x and 8.x

 ```